 If your organization is multi-national and you have data residency requirements for different geographies, include Microsoft 365 Multi-Geo as part of your collaboration governance plan.

-Why Microsoft 365 groups are important
+Why Microsoft 365 groups are important in collaboration governance

 Microsoft 365 groups lets you choose a set of people with whom you wish to collaborate, and easily set up a collection of resources for those people to share.
 Adding members to the group automatically grants the needed permissions to all assets provided by the group.
 Both Teams and Yammer use Microsoft 365 groups to manage their membership.